If you are considering letting staff go, please read the following information:

 - The UK Government will also cover the cost of National Insurance and pension contributions.
 Employer contributions for furloughed staff will be paid by the UK Government on top of 80 per cent of salary costs.
 This could save businesses an extra £300 a month for each employee under the scheme.

-- HMRC are working day and night to get the scheme up and running, and we expect the first grants to be paid within weeks.
+- HMRC have worked day and night to get the scheme up and running, and it is now open for applications from employers.

 - Further information on the scheme can be found at https://www.gov.uk/guidance/claim-for-wage-costs-through-the-coronavirus-job-retention-scheme.

 Your business will not pay VAT until the end of June:

 - The UK Government have announced that VAT for April, May and June will be deferred, and businesses will have until the end of the financial year to repay those bills.